nodejs/outreach/community.md

 Node.js has one of the largest, most vibrant and innovative open source communities in the world.
 Node.js is built, used, and maintained by the community.
 We believe the community to be at the core of Node.js popularity.
 Amazing people from every part of the world, with a common interest, collaborate and shape this community.

-Node.js foundation is an open source community, and anyone can become a part of it by contributing to its projects.
-Community outreach is an initiative under the umbrella of Node.js foundation to connect with the Node.js community.
-We know, open source doesn’t always have the best reputation for being friendly and welcoming, and that makes us sad.
-Everyone belongs in open source, and Node.js foundation is dedicated to making you feel welcome.

 ## Code of Conduct